Bela Peter Urbanowsky Urban)

 Bela Urbanowsky, an accomplished violinist who had studied in Europe, was an important person in Seventh-day Adventist music in the 1930s and 1940s.
 In the nine years he taught violin and conducted the orchestra at Atlantic Union College, from 1937 to 1946, he thrilled the campus with his artistry and virtuoso playing.
 His musical ability, coupled with a fluency in five languages, made him a favorite personality at AUC and in the region.

-A citizen of the United States, Urbanowsky had been born in Hungary, of Hungarian parents.
+A naturalized citizen of the United States, Urbanowsky had been born in Budapest, Hungary, on January 22, 1912, the son of Peter and Theresa Back Urban, Hungarian natives.
 The family came to the U.S. when he was two and a half years old, and in the next fifteen years, he received his education in public schools.
 He had started study on the violin at age eight and by the time he was seventeen had shown such promise that he traveled to Brussels, Belgium, to study with Eugene Ysaye, arguably one of the greatest violinists of the time.

 Although Ysaye was 70 and in ill health, having just lost a foot due to complications from diabetes, following an audition, he accepted Urbanowsky as a student.
 Because of the teacher's declining health and his death two years after the lessons started, most of Urbanowsky's lessons in his four years of study in Belgium were with Ysaye's son, Gabriel.